 We’re removing all unnecessary packaging, including via lightweighting and removing hard to recycle packaging.
 And we’ll make sure that 100% of our packaging is recyclable or reusable.

-In 2022, 98.7% of our packaging in Europe was recyclable.
+In 2023, 99.1% of all our packaging was recyclable.
 By 2025, we will ensure that all of our primary packaging, including the cartons and pouches we use for some of our drinks, is fully recyclable and compatible with local packaging collection infrastructure.
 This is aligned with The Coca-Cola Company’s global pledge to use 100% reusable or recyclable packaging as part of its World Without Waste strategy.

 More about reducing and removing packaging